MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-ocr-pdf-images-files.md

 ## To train the OCR service to avoid errors

 Because OCR is based on optical recognition, the OCR service can wrongly interpret characters in your PDF or image files when it first processes documents from a certain vendor, for example.
-It may not interpret the company logo as the vendor’s name or it may misinterpret the total amount on an expense receipt because of its layout.
+It may not interpret the company logo as the vendor's name or it may misinterpret the total amount on an expense receipt because of its layout.
 To avoid such errors going forward, you can correct data received by the OCR service and then send the feedback to the service.

 The **OCR Data Correction** page, which you open from the **Incoming Document** page, shows the fields from the **Financial Information** FastTab in two columns, one with the OCR data editable and one with the OCR data read-only.
 When you choose the **Send OCR Feedback** button, the content of the **OCR Data Correction** page is sent to the OCR service.
 Next time the service processes PDF or image files that contain the data in question, your corrections will be incorporated to improve the document recognition.